 In May, 1978, one week after college graduation, Bud created a sole proprietorship and started his own financial planning practice at the age of 22.
 Bud’s modest, yet fulfilling childhood provided a constant reminder and motivation that for many participants, his counsel may be the only financial advice they will ever receive.

 In honor and memory of his father’s teachings, Verfaillie operates his financial advisory firm with honesty, integrity, and professionalism.
 He is committed to providing client recommendations that serve in their best interest over profit.
-These core values are the cornerstone of Victory Fiduciary Consulting.
+As Independent Fiduciaries, these core values are the cornerstone of Victory Fiduciary Consulting.

 In 1980, Bud created diversified investment models as a way to assure that everyone’s investment portfolio could be properly monitored, regardless of the account size.
 He wanted the smaller retiree’s accounts to be as well managed as the multi-million dollar accounts.
 Bud earned his Certified Financial Planning (CFP®) designation in 1987.
 He would go on to earn several additional professional industry designations.

 In addition, Bud created an extensive investment manager watch list program.
-Once his screening process was completed, Bud converted the entire investment line-up to non-commissioned funds, thereby converting the practice to a fee-based approach.
+Once his screening process was completed, Bud converted the entire investment line-up to non-commissioned funds and ETF’s, thereby converting the practice to a fee-based approach.

 In 1996, Bud shared this innovative investment screening system with other financial planning firms who were still offering commissioned based options.
 These financial planning firms were so impressed, that they began having Victory manage the assets for their individual clients.